MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/samples/iOS/getting-started.md

 # Getting started
 ## About This Tutorial

-This tutorial aims to help you easily onboard to Mobile Center by mirroring the process with a demo app.
+This tutorial aims to help you easily onboard to Mobile Center by mirroring the process with a sample app.
 By the end of this tutorial, you will better understand how to use the services Mobile Center provides.

 This app in particular is intended for iOS developers programming in Swift.